GokulSudheesh/document-qna/README.md

 # Document QnA App

-This is a document question and answer app that allows users to upload documents and ask questions about them.
+Document QnA app that allows users to upload documents and ask questions.

 **Stack Used** - FastAPI, MongoDB, Qdrant, and LangChain.